Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 | EE clock/power is unstable                 | Freeze, crash, corrupt display, or no screen                              |

-One subtle point: EE and GS are sections of the same EE+GS package, but a rail or internal fault may affect one section more than another.
-The fact that you see the diagnostic already proves quite a lot:

-- EE is executing code.<br>
-- Scratchpad works well enough to run the interface.<br>
-- GIF commands reach the GS.<br>
-- GS can produce the displayed video and draw text/bars.<br>

-It does not prove every EE+GS function, but a completely unpowered EE+GS would produce no test screen at all.

 ## Source-code contents

 - `build_v59.py` — constructs the ROM-resident diagnostic payload and applies